cgi0911/FlowSim-PyPy/cfgs/quick.txt

 K_PATH = 2                      # Number of predefined path per src-dst pair
 K_PATH_METHOD = 'yen'           # The algorithm used to set up k-path database

-DO_PROFILING = False             # Do code profiling for this experiment
+DO_PROFILING = True             # Do code profiling for this experiment

 # ---------------------------------------
 # Switch/link Initialization Parameters